Embroidermodder/website/emrm/index.rst

 %    \footnote{\url{https://peps.python.org/pep-0007/#code-lay-out}

 \begin{itemize}
-\item No regressions on testing.
+#.
+No regressions on testing.
-\item Add a feature, bug fix or documentation that is already agreed on through
+#.
+Add a feature, bug fix or documentation that is already agreed on through
     GitHub issues or some other way with a core developer.
-\item No GUI specific code should be in libembroidery, that's for Embroidermodder.
+#.
+No GUI specific code should be in libembroidery, that's for Embroidermodder.
-\item Pedantic/ansi C unless there's a good reason to use another language.
+#.
+Pedantic/ansi C unless there's a good reason to use another language.
-\item Meet the style above (i.e. \citep{pep7}.
+#.
+Meet the style above (i.e. \citep{pep7}.
     We'll just fix the style if the code's good and it's not a lot of work.
-\item \texttt{embroider} should be in POSIX style as a command line program.
+#. \texttt{embroider} should be in POSIX style as a command line program.
-\item No dependancies that aren't ``standard``, i.e. use only the C Standard Library.
+#.
+No dependancies that aren't ``standard``, i.e. use only the C Standard Library.
 \end{itemize}

 \section{Image Fitting}